Yard Anyway

 11 min read

 You're standing in the hardware store aisle, tape measure in hand, trying to figure out if that 25-foot roll of landscape fabric is enough for your garden beds.
-Here's the thing — your brain says feet.
-The packaging says yards.
+Worth adding: the packaging says yards.
+Your brain says feet.
 And suddenly you're doing mental math while blocking the aisle.

 Sound familiar?